 This Kuanyin exudes an air of serenity and divine majesty.
 Her gilt bronze face has a “bindi” on her forehead (spiritually means to reach supreme goal of self-realization).
 Her hair is drawn up high into a bun, which at places shows a blue tint against the coppery hair due to oxidation of an alloy in the metal from aging.
 She is wearing a lavish dark coppery hooded robe with incised floral designs, which covers the high bun on her head and cascades down in crisp folds around her body, falling open to reveal the upper part of her bejeweled gilded bronze chest.

 This Kuanyin has an unblemished gilded bronze visage, upper chest, exposed hands and feet.
-This is because these parts are made of brass, which has alloys of copper and zinc and shows a golden color, whereas the dark coppery parts are of bronze, with a high concentration of copper (88 percent) and typically 12 percent of tin.
-The zinc has an oxide that flakes off so surrounding base metal gets coated with it and with passage of time, causes oxidation and “rust”, a process known as “galvanization”.
+This is because these parts are made of brass, which has alloys of copper and zinc and shows a golden color, whereas the dark coppery parts are of bronze, with a high concentration of copper and a small amount of tin.
+The zinc has an oxide that flakes off so surrounding base metal gets coated with it and with passage of time, causes oxidation and “rust”.
 The mandala, as well as the lotus throne the figurine sits on, turned a bluish color due to this process.
-The combination of unblemished bronze and rusty bluish colors give this statue an attractive patina.